 Donate to the state's fund to support cultural nonprofits.

-Participate in weekly conference calls for the cultural sector (click here for a schedule)
+Participate in bi-monthly conference calls for the cultural industry in Utah (click here for a schedule)

 Explore COVID resources including grants, SBA loans, and more for recovery that we've put together for UCA Members*